Hugh of Lincoln: Biography

 In 1186, Henry summoned a council of bishops and barons at Eynsham Abbey to deliberate on the state of the Church and on the filling of vacant bishoprics, including Lincoln.
 On 25 May the cathedral chapter of Lincoln was ordered to elect a new bishop, and Hugh was elected.
-Hugh insisted on a second, private election by the canons, securely in their chapterhouse at Lincoln rather than in the king's chapel - the result confirmed his election.
-Lincoln was the largest diocese in England, encompassing some 9 counties.
+Hugh insisted on a second, private election by the canons, securely in their chapterhouse at Lincoln rather than in the king's chapel; the result confirmed his election.
+Lincoln was the largest diocese in England, encompassing some nine counties.

 Hugh was consecrated Bishop of Lincoln on 21 September 1186 at Westminster.
 Almost immediately he established his independence of the crown, excommunicating a royal forester and refusing to seat one of Henry's courtly nominees as a prebendary of Lincoln; he softened the king's anger by his diplomatic address and tactful charm.
 After the excommunications, he came upon the king hunting and was greeted with dour silence.
 He waited several minutes and the king called for a needle to sew up a leather bandage on his finger.
 Eventually Hugh said, with gentle mockery, "How much you remind me of your cousins of Falaise" (where William I's unmarried mother Herleva, a tanner's daughter, had come from).
 At this Henry just burst out laughing and was reconciled.

-As a bishop, Hugh was exemplary, constantly in residence or traveling within his diocese, generous with his charity, and scrupulous in the appointments he made.
+As a bishop, Hugh was exemplary, constantly in residence or travelling within his diocese, generous with his charity, and scrupulous in the appointments he made.
 He raised the quality of education at the cathedral school.
 Hugh was also prominent in trying to protect the Jews, great numbers of whom lived in Lincoln, in the persecution they suffered at the beginning of Richard I's reign (1189-1199), and he put down popular violence against them – as later occurred following the 1255 death of Little Saint Hugh of Lincoln – in several places.